pythonguis/pythonguis-examples/minesweeper/README.md

 which would require us to recalculate the adjacencies.
 We can explain this away as the "initial exploration around the rocket" and make it sound completely sensible.

+## Other licenses

+Icons used in the application are by [Yusuke Kamiyaman](http://p.yusukekamiyamane.com/).